turingschool-projects/kwk-level3-swift/sessions/classes_objects_slides.markdown

 }
 ```

-^ Instructor should model going through the process of creating a Terminal app in Xcode and creating new file.
+^ MODEL: Instructor should model going through the process of creating a Terminal app in Xcode and creating new file.
-Model writing the class syntax - THEN:
+Walk through writing the class syntax - THEN:
 - add inside of the class code block:
 var grade = 10
 var studying = "Swift"